 This system provides patentees with various options to select a favourable venue for their case, even if proceedings are commenced by the alleged infringer, which will have considerably fewer options.

-*At present, one regional division is foreseen for Sweden and the Baltic states.
-Germany will have four local divisions and most other countries one.
-If a country opts not to have a local division, the cases over which it would normally have jurisdiction will be heard by the central division.
+**At present, one regional division is established for Sweden and the Baltic states.
+Germany has four local divisions and most other countries one.
+If a country decides not to have a local division, the cases over which it would normally have jurisdiction will be heard by the central division.